Name: Rob Evans

 I've seen 4 CFO's in my career, had 4 BA sets and 4 fire helmets, sat on numerous trucks and started in yellow leggings.
 Wow, lots of changes along the way.
 Some things introduced that were not for the better.

 This continued even up to my last night shift, but as I am mainly upbeat and optimistic, ( hard to believe they would say,) the DCFO did his part and basically said we needed more people like me in the job.
 To which I thanked him......................... the look on the other Officer's faces was a relief as I had not said anything.
-Paused for a second or 2 and then said, "thank you, however, maybe you should grow some and start standing up for yourself then. "
+Paused for a second or 2 and then said, "thank you, however, maybe you should grow some and start standing up for all of us then. "

 He really didn't know how to take this as I would always try to challenge them with a big smile and laugh.